Izzy Camilleri, designer of IZ Adaptive Clothing, sitting in her fashion studio with sewing materials and tools in the background.

-IZ Adaptive Clothing and Izzy Camilleri
+IZ Adaptive Clothing by Izzy Camilleri: Fashion for All

 Izzy’s IZ Adaptive Clothing brand focuses on inclusive, adaptive clothing for people with disabilities.
 Originally a trendy clothing line only for wheelchair users, IZ Adaptive has since expanded to creating clothes for anyone with physical limitations – whether seated or standing.
 They’re on a mission to make great-looking and well-fitting clothes accessible to everyone.
 Hence, my crush.